Milwaukee Backgammon Club: Tournament

 Event time: 6:30pm, 1st, 3rd & 5th Wednesday, every month

-Our tournament format includes a Main Flight, plus a Consolation Flight for Players who lose their first-round matches, guaranteeing at least two 5-point matches for everyone who enters.
-Expect the tournament to last til 10pm (at least for the finalists).
+Our Tournament format includes a Main Track, plus a Consolation Track for Players who lose their first-round matches, guaranteeing at least two 5-point matches for everyone who enters.
+Expect a Tournament to last til 10pm (at least for the finalists).

 Entry fee: $6, with $5 awarded to the Main Flight winner (50%) and runner-up (25%) and Consolation Flight winner (25%), and $1 reserved for club expenses.

-But even if you don't enter or you're not a winner, or you have to wait awhile for your next tournament opponent, stick around for the side games and chouettes.
+But even if you don't enter or you're not a winner, or you have to wait awhile for your next tournament match, stick around for the side games and chouettes.

-We play at 6:30pm every Wednesday at Rounding Third — tournaments the 1st, 3rd and 5th Wednesday; open play (heads-up games, multi-player chouettes, a mini-tourney and beginner lessons) the 2nd and 4th Wednesday.
+We play at 6:30pm every Wednesday at Rounding Third — Tournaments the 1st, 3rd and 5th Wednesday; Open Play (heads-up games, multi-player chouettes, and beginner lessons) the 2nd and 4th Wednesday.
+Even if you can't make it by 6:30, please feel free to join us anytime up to 9:30 for at least an hour's worth of play.

-Rounding Third offers ample parking along the west side of the building, at the curb and across the street.
+Rounding Third offers ample parking on Bluemound, along the west side of the building, at the curb and across the street.
 Here's their menu: http://www.roundingthirdbarandgrill.com/#!menus

 We've reserved the back room.
 Check in with the bartender to find us.